altocodenl/tagaway/readme.md

          - if A shares tag X including piv 1 with C, and B does the same with tag Y including piv 1 with C, C should have a proper count in all pivs and see only the piv 1 once. user C should see both X and Y in the list of tags and also if she clicks on X, Y should still be visible as belonging to that piv.
          - if a shared tag loses all pivs through untagging or deletion, remove it from sho and shm (try multiple shos as well).
          - TODO: tag by hash, no matter to whom it belongs
-   - If user A shares a tag with user B and user B doesn't have an account or is not logged in: signup, login, or go straight if there's a session.
-On signup, resolve shares.

 ### Already implemented